Zero-configuration networking: AllJoyn

 AllJoyn is an open-source software stack for a myriad of devices, ranging from IoT devices to full-size computers, for discovery and control of devices on networks (Wifi, Ethernet) and other links (Bluetooth, ZigBee, etc.).
 It uses mDNS and HTTP over UDP and other protocols.
+The project has however not been active since 2016, and is not recommended to use for new projects.